 Most international students and foreigners with work permits can also meet the eligibility criterion for public healthcare insurance.
 However, if that is not the case, they can apply for private medical insurance.

 Candidates traveling to Canada through the IEC Working Holiday Program are required to carry insurance that lasts throughout the duration of their work permit.
 If the employer of a candidate or immigrant does not provide provincial healthcare and medical coverage, the candidate will have to get separate insurance.

 There are various insurance programs in Canada, and it is advisable to conduct research and explore the eligibility criterion of each program to make the right choice.

 FAQs on Canadian Immigration During COVID-19

 Yes, you can enter Canada if you meet the eligibility criteria of a close family member or extended relative, as long as your relative is a Canadian citizen or permanent resident.
-The parents, step parents, romantic partners, children, children or children and guardian or tutor of a citizen or permanent resident are considered as immediate family members.
+The parents, step-parents, romantic partners or children and guardians or tutors of a citizen or permanent resident are considered as immediate family members.

-Siblings, half-siblings, step-siblings, and grandparents are considered as extended family members.
-You can also travel to your relatives on “compassionate” grounds as long as the IRCC approves your application with a written authorization.
+Siblings, half-siblings, step-siblings, and grandparents are considered extended family members.
+You can also travel to your relatives on “compassionate” grounds as long as the IRCC approves your application with written authorization.